 He found the Zumba group were all fitter after 12 weeks as was expected, with improved elasticity of their blood vessels and lowered blood pressure.
 They were surprised, however, to discover that the results from the Tai Chi group also showed the same benefits.
 Source: BBC.
 View this three minute BCC video.

-So if you don’t want to break into sweat, or have limited physical flexibility, then Tai Chi offers you all the same health benefits as vigorous exercise, and more as you will discover.
+So if you don’t want to break into a sweat, or have limited physical flexibility, then Tai Chi brings you all the same health benefits as vigorous exercise and more as you will discover.
 But what is Tai Chi?
 And what can it offer you?

-Tai Chi, also known as Tai Chi Chuan*, meaning ‘The Supreme Ultimate’ was developed thousands of years ago in China, as a form of self-defence.
-It is a slow-moving meditation where your breathing is always connected with the ebb and flow within a specific sequence of movements.
+Tai Chi, also known as Tai Chi Chuan*, meaning ‘The Supreme Ultimate Fist’ was developed thousands of years ago in China, as a form of self-defence.
+It is a slow-moving meditation where your breathing is always connected with the ebb and flow of specific movements in sequences.
 The aim is to relax into each movement while remaining alert and mindful.

 In traditional Chinese medicine, human beings are considered miniature versions of the universe, made up of the five elements – wood, fire, water, earth and metal.
 The energy from these five elements, known as ‘qi’ (pronounced ‘chee’), flows throughout the body, and practising Tai Chi helps to improve the flow and to channel this energy in a smooth and balanced manner – also known as ‘balancing your qi’.
 Practicing out of doors, in parks or gardens where you can connect with the energy of nature, enhances the benefits.